Is–ought problem: Moral oughts

 As MacIntyre explained, someone may be called a good person if people have an inherent purpose.
 Many ethical systems appeal to such a purpose.
 This is true of some forms of moral realism, which states that something can be wrong, even if every thinking person believes otherwise (the idea of brute fact about morality).
 The ethical realist might suggest that humans were created for a purpose (e.g. to serve God), especially if they are an ethical non-naturalist.
-If the ethical realist is instead an ethical naturalist, they may start with the fact that humans have evolved and pursue some sort of evolutionary ethics (which risks “committing” the moralistic fallacy).
+If the ethical realist is instead an ethical naturalist, they may start with the fact that humans have evolved and pursue some sort of evolutionary ethics (which risks "committing" the moralistic fallacy).
 Not all moral systems appeal to a human telos or purpose.
 This is because it is not obvious that people even have any sort of natural purpose, or what that purpose would be.
-Although many scientists do recognize teleonomy (a tendency in nature), few philosophers appeal to it (this time, to avoid the naturalistic fallacy).
+Although many scientists do recognise teleonomy (a tendency in nature), few philosophers appeal to it (this time, to avoid the naturalistic fallacy).

 Goal-dependent oughts run into problems even without an appeal to an innate human purpose.
 Consider cases where one has no desire to be good—whatever it is.
 If, for instance, a person wants to be good, and good means washing one's hands, then it seems one morally ought to wash their hands.
 The bigger problem in moral philosophy is what happens if someone does not want to be good, whatever its origins?
 Put simply, in what sense ought we to hold the goal of being good?
 It seems one can ask "how am I rationally required to hold 'good' as a value, or to pursue it?"